Rainbow/PUSH: 1990s onwards

 Former congressman Mel Reynolds, who served a sentence in prison for sexual assault and bank fraud, was hired by Rainbow/PUSH as its resident scholar on prison reform after his release in 2001.
 The organization is a member of several anti-war coalitions including Win Without War, United for Peace and Justice, and After Downing Street.

 In the aftermath of Hurricane Dorian, Rev. Jesse Jackson promised to raise money and collect donations for those affected.
 The organization set up drop-off locations in Chicago to assist with relief efforts.

+On July 16, 2023, Jackson, who was diagnosed with Parkinson's disease in 2017 and was now using a wheelchair, stepped down as head of Rainbow/PUSH after leading the organization for more than five decades.
+He was succeeded by Dallas minister Frederick Douglass Haynes III.
+In April 2024, Haynes resigned from Rainbow/PUSH after leading the organization for less than a year.

 Involvement in the Duke Lacrosse team controversy

 In 2006, Jesse Jackson promised the Rainbow/Push Coalition would pay Crystal Mangum's college tuition.
 Mangum made false rape allegations against members of Duke University's men's lacrosse team who had hired her as a stripper.
 The charges were later dropped due to lack of evidence.
 Jackson said that whatever the outcome of the trial, the tuition offer would still be good.